FraxFinance/frax-standard-solidity/README.md

 ### Optimize for the reader (auditor), not the writer

-We explicitly optimize for the experience of the auditor, not the writer.
+We explicitly optimize for the experience of the reader, not the writer.
 Implicitly this means that the speed of writing new code will decrease.
-The ultimate goal of these rules is to provide a framework that allows new readers the ability to quickly understand the implications of the codebase and to reduce the surface area for auditor focus.
+The ultimate goal of these rules is to provide a framework that allows new readers the ability to quickly understand the codebase and to reduce the surface area for auditor focus.

 ### Be consistent